-For more information on the University's Extension of the Probationary Period policy, see the Academic Affairs policy site https://www.wku.edu/policies/academic-affairs/.
+For more information on the University's Extension of the Probationary Period policy, see academic policy 1.124V on the Academic Affairs policy page.

 IV.C.
 Non-Continuance or Negative Tenure Recommendations:

 Each appointment of a faculty member during the probationary period continues only for the limited term specified in the appointment document.
 There is no obligation to appoint for another such term.
 Each such appointment terminates without further action on the expiration date specified in the appropriate document, unless renewed.